-If the room will not retract using the interior switch(es) and the mechanism is apparently malfunctioning, you may need to manually crank the room in to the travel position.
+If the room will not retract using the interior slideout touchpad and the mechanism is apparently malfunctioning, you may need to manually crank the room in to the travel position.

-- Use a ratchet wrench and a 3/4" socket on the motor gearshaft to manually crank the room inward. - Your coach is equipped with one or two motor/gear assemblies.
-The motor is accessible through either the exterior compartment door openings or inside underneath the galley or bed, depending on model. - Before manually cranking the room inward, you must disengage the electric brake by pressing the lever located on the back side of the motor/gear assembly cylinder as shown in the following photo.
+- Your coach is equipped with one or two motor/gear assemblies, depending on model.
+The motor is accessible through either an exterior compartment access panel or inside underneath the bed, depending on model. - Before manually cranking the room inward, you must disengage the electric brake by pressing the lever located on the back side of the motor/gear assembly cylinder as shown in the following photo.

-Electric Brake Lever (Located on back side of motor/gear assembly cylinder) -Typical View
+Electric Brake Lever (Located on back side of motor/gear assembly) -Typical View